felixboet/netlify-cms-widget-colorpicker/README.md

 colors: [ "#F44336", "#9C27B0", "#3F51B5", ...],
 ```

-for the `swatches` set the preset colors as an array of color groups, each with an array of colors:
+for the `swatches` picker set the preset colors as an array of color groups, each with an array of colors:

 ```
 colors: [